When I think of chainsaws, I think of Stihl!

 This Stihl chainsaw is powerful and fuel-efficient, yet it is also easy to start and adjust.
 Ergonomically designed to bring you maximum comfort during use, this tool produces 50 percent less emissions (as compared to previous models) for a smaller impact on the environment.
 The MS 251 C-BE includes features like Easy2Start™ technology and easy-to-refill fuel and oil tanks, so you can worry less about starting and operating your equipment, and have more time getting your outdoor jobs done.
 And with its Quick Chain Adjuster, you can make sure you have proper tension on your saw chain without the need of additional tools.

-The Second Best Chainsaw
+The Best Chainsaw on Amazon

 For the rest of us, the occasional user, the non-forester or even many landscape professionals that are not felling massive trees on a regular basis, the saws featured below should prove more then adequate.
 If you desire to purchase a chainsaw and want the best combination of power, durability and portability available, there’s just no substitute for a gas chainsaw, therefore, electric saws will not be part of this review.
 You can buy a gas chainsaw for light pruning and forest clean-up, or simply for around your own yard and home.
 There certainly is a wide range of gas-powered chainsaws to choose from.